Moving to Sweden

 Orientation

 Sweden is the fifth largest country in Europe and shares the Scandinavian Peninsula with Norway and Finland.
-There is great variety in the landscapes of Sweden, from sparsely populated Arctic regions, green forests, and peaceful lakes and rivers.
+There is great variety in the landscapes of Sweden, from sparsely populated Arctic regions to green forests, and peaceful lakes and rivers.
 For people moving to Sweden from the UK, the time difference will not pose a huge problem, as Sweden observes Greenwich Mean Time (GMT) plus 1 hour.

 Learning the Language

 As in most Scandinavian countries, English is spoken by many people living in Sweden.
 However, learning Swedish is highly recommended for people moving to Sweden.
-A basic understanding of Swedish will not only make administrative tasks far easier but will also ease your assimilation into Swedish society.
+A basic understanding of Swedish will not only make administrative tasks far easier but will also ease your assimilation into local society.
 Making the effort to learn will also impress local people, making it easier for you to make friends and enjoy your time living in Sweden.
 There are many opportunities to start learning before you move to Sweden, however once enrolled in a municipality in Sweden, adults over 16 are eligible to receive free Swedish language training, sponsored by the state for Immigrants moving to Sweden.

 Getting Ready to Go